 Once all the shapes in the cup are interpreted, it's time to interpret the shapes on the saucer--which generally is believed to hold information about whether the wish made initially will come true or not.
 The divination is only over after the querent goes and washes their own cup, while thinking of the wish they made intensely.

-Whether performed by childhood friends or professional fortune tellers, coffee tasseography is a popular way to destress and socialize in the modern Turkey, where friends can catch up on each others’ lives and hear about each others’ aspirations and worries in a cordial setting.
+Whether performed by childhood friends or professional fortune tellers, coffee tasseography is a popular way to destress and socialize in modern Turkey, where friends can catch up on each others’ lives and hear about each others’ aspirations and worries in a cordial setting.
 Most importantly, drinking coffee and the act of interpreting the coffee grounds ultimately act as facilitators to the rarely encountered genuine processes of building intimate emotional bonds.

 Turkish coffee Cup Reading: